 This is the official reference guide for the HBase version it ships with.
-This document describes HBase version 0.97.0-SNAPSHOT.
 Herein you will find either the definitive documentation on an HBase topic as of its standing when the referenced HBase version shipped, or it will point to the location in javadoc, JIRA or wiki where the pertinent information can be found.

+About This Guide.
 This reference guide is a work in progress.
 The source for this guide can be found in

 which the the finished guide is generated as part of the 'site' build target.
 Run